weiran-aitech/shift_schedule/README.md

 # Intelligent Shift Scheduling
 智能排班

-A satisfactory shift schedule for employees can be extremely hard to create and alter.
-This application was designed and developed to use AI optimization technologies to address such issues.
+Satisfactory employees shift schedules can be extremely hard to create and alter.
+This software was designed and developed to use AI optimization technologies to address such issues.
 It is powered by the following features:
-1. Models and resolves a wide range of shift scheduling problems which are grouped based on the number of shifts each day.
+1. Models and solves a wide range of shift scheduling problems which are grouped based on the number of shifts each day.
 At the moment,  1/2/3/4/5/6/7/8 shifts/day are supported.
-2. Iterative optimization is the core strategy in building a satisfactory shift schedule.
+2. Employee shift schedules can be generated, repaired, and iteratively optimized utilizing reliable and efficient algorithms.
-3. A variety of basic shift constraints are extracted and presented for scheduling selection.
-They can be combined/grouped to form very complicated contraints to cope with different real world requirements.
+3. A collection of fundamental shift scheduling constraints has been derived and presented for scheduling decision-making.
+They can be combined to form very complex constraints to meet various real-world demands.
 4. Reactive scheduling algorithm with constraint addition and removal plays a major role in dealing with the frequently changing needs (e.g. employeess'availability change, company requirement change).
 A minimal changed solution aginst the existing schedule is sorted in reponding to the modification request.
 5. This application is characterized by a high degree of flexibility.
 It is capable of fullfilling simple to complicated scheduling tasks.
 In a simple one, a small number of staffs and shifts per day specified, creating and repairing schedules can be as easy as selection and click.
 For a complicated task,  a large number of staffs and a bit more shifts per day specified, more complicated mechnisms/tools are available to meet these chanllenges (e.g. decompsition of a problem and merging multiple scheduling results to form the final results).
 6. For each employee in a schedule cycle, the number and type of shifts, the number of day-off and the total number of working hours he takes are comprehasively considered and handled.
 The employees' needs and companies' requirements are well balanced with constraint adjustment and optimization algorithms.